-Possessing strong network security is critical, and performing network penetration testing on your infrastructure will uncover any network and system-level flaws.
+Possessing strong network security is critical, and performing internal network and external network penetration testing on your infrastructure will uncover any network and system-level flaws.
 This includes, but is not limited to, misconfigurations, wireless network vulnerabilities, rogue services, product-specific vulnerabilities, weak passwords, and protocols.
 You’ll see exactly what would happen if a bad actor were to breach your existing network security.

-Focused web application penetration testing will help you uncover application layer flaws such as cross-site request forgery, injection flaws, weak session management, cross-site scripting, insecure direct object references, and more.
-Our pen testers will dig out exploitable vulnerabilities in your apps before cybercriminals do.
+Focused web application penetration testing will help you uncover application layer flaws and misconfiguration such as cross-site request forgery, injection flaws, weak session management, cross-site scripting, insecure direct object references, and more.
+Our pen testers will dig out exploitable vulnerabilities in your web apps before cybercriminals do.

 Mobile has grown to become an essential component of any business strategy.
 It’s no longer a novelty but a necessity.
 Bad actors know this and will relentlessly pursue ways to infiltrate both iOS and Android systems to uncover weaknesses.
 Our penetration testers will take an in-depth look into what operating systems your organization uses and the apps associated with them.
 Then they’ll simulate real-world attacks to uncover any susceptibilities associated with your organization’s mobile use.

 The Internet of Things (IoT) has been a game-changer in many ways because it offers businesses and consumers a high level of convenience.
 Unfortunately, convenience often comes with tradeoffs because it usually entails new security risks.
 Pentesting for IoT and internet-aware devices help to uncover those vulnerabilities so you can put stronger protective measures in place.
 Testers will look at hardware and software flaws, including, but not limited to, weak passwords, insecure protocols, insecure APIs, insecure communication channels, misconfigurations, and product-specific vulnerabilities.